Observations on the decline of Alaska’s King Salmon

 April 7, 2022 in Products, Seasonal Wild Catch, Slideshow

-Community Supported Seafood 2022 Summer Harvest Programs for sockeye, coho and king salmon deliver in September 2022.
+Community Supported Seafood 2024 Summer Harvest Programs for sockeye, coho and king salmon deliver in September 2022.
 Arrival Notifications are emailed.
 Delivery is available every Wednesday and Friday once the salmon is available for distribution.

 Printer Friendly CSS Enrollment Form

 It feels wonderful to eat superior wild seafood and enjoy the convenience of having it available in your freezer ready to be cooked at your convenience.
 The taste is better than fresh.
 Its First Fresh Cut™ and sushi grade.
-The powerful omega-3’s naturally present in all of Otolith’s wild seafood will improve the health of your body on a cellular level.
+The powerful omega-3’s naturally present in all of Otolith’s wild seafood benefit the health of your body on a cellular level.
 You may experience increased quality of life associated with being satisfied, receiving the nutrients your body craves, and having friends who want to have dinner at your house.

 Dungeness crab, Seasonal and Sensational $27/lb